Add default cropping ratio for social share images

 Tested-by: Benni Mack <email@example.com>

-#6 Updated by Josef Glatz about 1 year ago
+#6 Updated by Josef Glatz over 1 year ago

 Research and my suggestion¶